-Important Dates for the Dehavillind family
+Early History of the Dehavillind family

 This web page shows only a small excerpt of our Dehavillind research.
 Another 55 words (4 lines of text) covering the years 117 and 1170 are included under the topic Early Dehavillind History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Dehavillind are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Dehavillind include Haviland, Havilland, De Haviland and others.